 International Students are eligible for 12 months of Optional Practical Training (OPT).
 OPT provides an opportunity to apply theoretical knowledge with practical work.
 Such employment may take place at any location in the United States.
 For more information, contact the ISSO.

-On-Campus student jobs are classified according to the skills and experience required, going from Level 4 or Level 5, with Level 5 being the highest.
+On-Campus student jobs are classified in one of two level according to the skills and experience required, Regular Student Worker or Advanced Level Student Worker.

-- Level 4: Semi-skilled or positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
+- Regular Student Worker: Bas level positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
 Examples of these types of positions are file clerks, food service workers, campus tour guides, office assistants, and data entry clerks.

-- Level 5: Designates a category of jobs, with wages determined individually based on comparable or identical full-time positions.
+- Advanced Level Student Worker: Designates a category of jobs, with wages determined individually based on comparable or identical full-time positions.
 The skill requirements and employee responsibilities of such positions are identical for student employees and full-time employees.
 These jobs may also include those positions in which a student has worked during the previous quarter in an on-campus co-op position, and is continuing in the position as a regular student employee.
 These jobs also require a highly specialized skill and/or several years of previous experience.
-Examples of Level 5 jobs are web developers, research assistants, computer programmers, and supervisor positions.
+Examples are web developers, research assistants, computer programmers, and supervisor positions.

 Student employees as defined in On-Campus Employment Eligibility fall into three categories: regular student employees (includes Federal Work-Study and non Work-Study student workers), on-campus co-op employees and graduate assistants.
 In all categories, student employees fall under jurisdiction of the Fair Labor Standards Act, and other relevant Federal and State Legislation.